-Establishing GenWise fed both doctors’ ambitions to master their professions while helping other healthcare professionals like them advance their careers.
-Their mutual passion for supporting their peers manifests in resources for continued learning, personal and professional growth:
+Establishing GenWise fed both doctors’ ambitions to master their professions while helping fellow healthcare professionals advance their careers.
+Their mutual passion for peer support manifests in resources for continued learning, personal and professional growth:

-Troye has always had a fascination with personal development and has read countless business and self-help books over the years.
+Wallett has always been fascinated by personal development and has read countless business and self-help books over the years.
 He confesses that for him, ideas are easy to come up with, but putting them into action is much harder.

 “Learning by doing is the best way to grow: the personal growth opportunities were an obvious benefit of starting a business and the joy of learning and experimenting was an unexpected bonus.
 I’ve discovered my strength is solving problems by reframing the issue and I now have a very strong sense of purpose.
 I’m driven to connect people because the abundance of our world is very apparent and being generous leads to success not only for yourself but for everyone.”

-GenWise might only be four years old but it’s already yielding huge rewards for its founders.
+GenWise has so far yielded huge rewards for its founders in a relatively brief period.
 Their passion for business-with-purpose is continuously fuelled by the feedback they receive from their community of doctors around Australia.
-There’s nothing like having control of your destiny they say:
+There’s nothing like having control of your destiny, according to Rees and Wallett.

-Sebastian agrees that serving other GPs is very rewarding: “I love empowering GPs to do things differently, take risks and make a big impact on the health of their communities.
-I love the feedback from families and organisations about GenWise GPs – GenWise is a great community itself, and I love being part of its existence.
+Rees agrees that serving other GPs is very rewarding: “I love empowering GPs to do things differently, take risks and make a big impact on the health of their communities.
+I love the feedback from families and organisations about GenWise GPs – GenWise is a great community itself, and I love being part of its existence," he says.